Azure/azure-sdk-for-java/sdk/communication/azure-communication-phonenumbers/README.md

 The configuration is managed using the `SipRoutingClient`, which provides methods for setting up SIP trunks and voice routing rules, in order to properly handle calls for your telephony subnet.

 ### Initializing Client
-Client can be initialized using the Azure Active Directory Authentication.
+Clients can be initialized using the Azure Active Directory Authentication.

 ```java readme-sample-createPhoneNumberClientWithAAD
 // You can find your endpoint and access key from your resource in the Azure Portal